Explanation

 user-lib

-that commits to a specific provider and concurrency model. - vcs-git-provider: A IO-free library that parses the output of a
+that commits to a specific backend and concurrency model. - vcs-git-backend: A IO-free library that parses the output of a

 git